Georgia Tech Research Institute: Recent history

 The GTRI headquarters building on 14th Street in Atlanta, Georgia.

 Stephen E. Cross was selected as director in late 2003.
 In March 2010, Cross was named Executive Vice President for Research, a newly created position within Georgia Tech with oversight over all research at the university, including GTRI, the Georgia Tech Research Corporation, the school's interdisciplinary research centers, and the Enterprise Innovation Institute; and will "work closely with" academic researchers.
 He began his new role on May 1, 2010, and was replaced as director by Robert McGrath.

 Some recent notable projects have included the Deployable Joint Command and Control System and ULTRA AP, a concept combat vehicle.
 In 2010, researchers developed microfabricated planar ion traps using VLSI techniques for use in a trapped ion quantum computer.
 Also in 2010, researchers developed a method of using GPGPU to crack passwords, coming up with a minimum secure password length of 12 characters.
 Researchers are investigating the use of radar as a possible concussion detection tool.

 GTRI is the primary contractor of the Homeland Open Security Technology program, which aims to promote the creation and use of open security and open-source software in the United States government and military, especially in areas pertaining to computer security.
 GTRI personnel are involved in DARPA's Anomaly Detection at Multiple Scales project through the Proactive Discovery of Insider Threats Using Graph Analysis and Learning system.

+In 2016, former GTRI employees were charged with fraud by misusing PCard that were for official Georgia Tech business purposes, but were used for personal purposes.

 In 2018, the U.S. Army renewed a 10-year contract with GTRI worth $2.35 billion for the Department of Defense.
 In 2019, Georgia Tech won a U.S. Air Force engineering contract worth up to $491 million with the condition of meeting certain criteria after 5 years.